MIT.nano job opening: Operations engineer

+The primary goal of MIT.nano is to enhance and enable the research and educational goals of the Institute.
+The facility serves a large R&D community of faculty, students, businesses, and staff by providing a shared environment for fabrication, study, and characterization of novel nanostructures, materials, devices, and processes.
 The Operations Engineer title is a technical staff position within MIT.nano that reports to the Assistant Director of Operations of MIT.nano.
 This position will support laboratory operational functions to provide services and research facilities to multiple communities inside and outside of MIT.
+The following outlines the responsibilities of this position in more detail:

 Equipment Operation

-• Ownership or co-ownership for primary tooling, auxiliary equipment and building systems as assigned ensuring up-time, safety, and performance metrics are achieved.
+Ownership or co-ownership for primary tooling, auxiliary equipment and building systems as assigned ensuring up-time, safety, and performance metrics are achieved.
+Typical tasks / responsibilities include:

 Facility Operation and Safety

-• Establish and maintain appropriate levels of knowledge and proficiency regarding BKM’s for laboratory cleanroom and non-cleanroom protocols which involve multi-user and multi-project environments.
+Establish and maintain appropriate levels of knowledge and proficiency for laboratory cleanroom and non-cleanroom protocols.
 Exhibit appropriate housekeeping and cleanroom protocol practices at all times.

 User Interactions

-• Maintain an appropriate and significant presence in the cleanroom to be available to assist users with their day-to-day processing challenges.
+Maintain a significant presence in the cleanroom to be available to assist users with their day-to-day processing challenges.

 • BS in Electrical, Mechanical or Chemical Engineering, Physics, Chemistry, or related discipline; or an equivalent combination of education and experience.